 - Hosts: 3 (Canada, Mexico, and the United States).
 The 3 host countries will automatically qualify for the tournament.

 The qualified teams for the 2026 FIFA World Cup are organised into a group stage format, consisting of 12 groups of four teams each.
 The top two teams from each group advance to the tournament’s knockout stage.
-FIFA 2026 World Cup draw set to be held in Las Vegas on December 5, 2025, at the Kennedy Center.
+The Final Draw for the 2026 FIFA World Cup took place on Friday, December 5, 2025, at the John F. Kennedy Center.

-Portugal secured the 31st spot, while Curaçao became the 42nd and most recent team to qualify for the 2026 FIFA World Cup.
-Out of 206 participating nations, 145 have already been eliminated from the World Cup.
+Portugal secured the 31st spot, while Iraq became the 45th and most recent team to qualify for the 2026 FIFA World Cup.
+Out of 206 participating nations, 160 has already been eliminated from the World Cup.

 Here is the FIFA World Cup 2026 48 teams list with previous performance –